marmelab/react-admin/docs/Fields.md

 export default ConditionalEmailField;
 ```

 **Tip**: Always check that the `record` is defined before inspecting its properties, as react-admin displays the Show view *before* fetching the record from the data provider.
-So the first time it renders the show view for a resource, the `record` is undefined.
+So the first time it renders the show view for a resource, the `record` is `undefined`.

 This `ConditionalEmailField` is properly hidden when `hasEmail` is false.
 But when `hasEmail` is true, the Show layout renders it... without label.
 And if you add a `addLabel` default prop, the Show layout will render the label regardless of the `hasEmail` value...